 So, what are the alternatives to highly detailed parties if they make you perspire as I do?

-Only throw birthday parties for special birthdays.
-We do throw a first birthday party, and I know some that do it when children reach certain specific birthdays so that they are spread out.
+Host birthday parties for special birthday years.
+We throw a first birthday party, and I know some that do it when children reach certain specific birthdays so that they are spread out.

-Low key birthday parties are a great possibility.
-We have been to a few where kids just play at the park, gym, or pool.
+These are a great possibility.
+We have been to some where kids just play at the park, gym, or pool.
 They have been super laid back, and are essentially playdates.

 And we have received quite a few invitations for kids to bring donations instead of gifts, which is a brilliant idea.
 It gives the birthday child the thrill of delivering donations to an organization that needs it.

-At our house, we enjoy one big summer party (instead of birthday parties) as a way to still get friends, family, and neighbors together once a year.
+At our house, we enjoy one big summer party (instead of 3 separate birthday parties) as a way to get friends, family, and neighbors together once a year.